sebastianha/sfoa/README.md

 When opening a message the content is scanned for alternative parts.
 This btw is the reason Thunderbird does not display the calendar entry.
 Normally an appointment consists of three parts: text, html and calendar which are all marked as alternatives.
 Therefore according to RFCs only one has to be shown and Thunderbird prefers text or html.

-When found, a button "Download ICS" is shown (has to be added by customizing the bar first) and a large image is shown in the header bar of the message.
+When found, a button “Download ICS” is shown (has to be added by customizing the bar first) and a large image is shown in the header bar of the message.

 ![Screenshot](/images/bar.png?raw=true "Message bar with button and image")